Clarence (American TV series): Broadcast and reception

 Clarence was originally previewed at the 2013 San Diego Comic-Con.
 Cartoon Network had commissioned twelve quarter-hour episodes, with the pilot episode airing after the Hall of Game Awards show on February 17, 2014.
 The pilot was nominated for an "Outstanding Short-format Animated Program" at the 65th Primetime Creative Arts Emmy Awards in 2013.
 (Note: Page, Peter Browngardt, Robert Alvarez, Brian A. Miller, Jennifer Pelphrey, Curtis Lelash and Rob Sorcher were the recipients.)

-The first episode, broadcast April 14, 2014, was met with an estimated 2.3 million viewers, outperforming shows in its same demographic in the time slot by double and triple-digit percentages.
+The first episode, aired on April 14, 2014, was met with an estimated 2.3 million viewers, outperforming shows in its same demographic in the time slot by double and triple-digit percentages.
 Meanwhile, preliminary data identified it as the most watched series premiere for the network that year.
 From September 7 to 30, 2020, reruns of the series aired on Boomerang.

 In Canada, Clarence premiered on Cartoon Network on April 14 and on Teletoon on September 4, but it was later moved exclusively to Cartoon Network.
 The series premiered on October 6 on Cartoon Network in Australia and New Zealand and on November 3 on Cartoon Network in the United Kingdom and Ireland.
 In India, the series debuted on June 1, 2015 on Cartoon Network.
 The last 13 episodes of the series aired first in Germany before airing in the United States.